rl1987/trickster.dev/tricksterblog/content/post/email-harvesting-from-github-profiles.md

 Note that Github API does some rate limiting, especially when it comes to search requests.
 This is why there are some delays made with `time.sleep()` in the code.

+What if you don't want your Github account email publically available and harvestable?
+There is a simple way to hide it: go to [Emails](https://github.com/settings/emails) page of your account settings and make sure that "Keep my email addresses private" checkbox is ticked.